Edgar-Donk/tkinter.ttk.style/README.md

 img.save('line_test.png') # save to file
 ```
-This should create a square one pixel wide formed from four black lines - we could have used the default values and drawn the lines as
+This should create a square formed from four black lines one pixel wide - we could have used the default values and drawn the lines as
 a single line in order.
-Note that in order to fit the lines we needed to use the width-1 and height-1, this ensures that the lines are
+Note that we needed to use the width-1 and height-1, this ensures that the lines fit and are 24 pixels long,
-24 pixels long, since the starting point is zero and our image size is 24x24.
+since the starting point is zero and our image size is 24x24.

 '''
 idraw.line([0,0,w-1,0,w-1,h-1,0,h-1,0,0]) # alternative method to draw lines
 '''
-We see that the default colour is white, also note that we finish and end at the same point.
+Note that we start and finish at the same point, also note that the default colour is white.

 If we had used polygon then there normally is no need to close off.
-Note the outside border is called outline, fill can be used as an
+Note the outside of the polygon is called outline, fill can be used
-internal filling method.
+as an internal filling method.
 ```
-idraw.polygon([0,0,w-1,0,w-1,h-1,0,h-1],outline='#FFFFFF',fill='red') # the colour is here specified as a hash and named colour
+idraw.polygon([0,0,w-1,0,w-1,h-1,0,h-1],outline='#FFFFFF',fill='red') # the colours specified here are a hash and a named colour
 ```
 We saw that often the widget corners look as though they are rounded, but at these sizes arcs will not work.
-We need to draw an
+On the other hand we need
-arc, ellipse or a pieslice in order to find out how the various corner arrangements come about.
-In order to draw curved lines we need
+to draw an arc, ellipse or a pieslice in order to find out how the various corner arrangements came into being.
+In order to draw curved
-to know the bounding rectangle that defines the size and position of the curve.
-We can use the square we drew before and utilise its
+lines we need to know the bounding rectangle that defines the size and position of the curve.
+We can use the square we drew before and
-upper left and lower right points to define the bounding rectangle for a circle - a special case of the ellipse.
-Ellipse also has the
+utilise its upper left and lower right points to define the bounding rectangle for a circle - a special case of the ellipse.
+Ellipses
-same methods to colour as used by polygon.
-PIL is flexible when specifying colours - we can use RGBA, RGB, hash value, a named colour,
+also have the same methods to colour as used by polygons.
+PIL is flexible when specifying colours - we can use RGBA, RGB, hash value, a
-or hsl.
-Be careful when using names it uses the X11 system that is mostly similar to the CSS3, but it may not always agree with the
+named colour, or hsl.
+Be careful when using names it uses the X11 system that is similar to the CSS3, but it may not always agree with
-tkinter list of named colours.
+the tkinter list of named colours.
 '''
 idraw.ellipse([0,0,w-1,h-1],outline='red') # not quite right - too small
 idraw.ellipse([0,0,w,h],outline='red') # also not right - too big